Holic75/Baldurs-gate-dnd-3.5/README.md

 - Regeneration now regenerates 10% HP per round and lasts 10 rounds
 - Mantle, Improved Mantle and Absolute Immunity now last 1 round per caster level, Absolute Immunity now also protects against +6 weapons
 - Energy drain now gives 2d4 negative levels
+- All cure wounds spells ( and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them.
+- All cause wounds spells (and Harm) now heal undead for corresponding amount of Hit Points (with Savingthrow vs. Spell for 1/2) instead of harming them.
+- Effects of Holy/ Unholy word now depend on difference between caster and target level/HD (rather than raw target level/HD)

 ### New Spells